septic tank

 Simple Tips for Septic System Care

-• Do not put toxic substances down the toilet or the sink drain.
+• Don’t put bad stuff in the toilet or sink.
 Septic systems rely on the application of biological principles.
-Septic tank bacteria digest the garbage that gets flushed or poured down the drain.
+Tiny tank bugs eat up the yucky stuff that goes down the toilet or sink.
 If you pour strong chemicals like bleach, nail polish remover, and cleaning supplies down the drain, they can kill the microbes that help break down garbage.
-This means that the process of waste disintegration will be more slower, and the system may become clogged with solids and become unusable.

 • Use septic-safe toilet paper.
 Papers that aren’t designed to be broken down in septic systems are frequently too thick and don’t decompose as quickly as those that are.